svgeesus/EuroMPE/Duophonic/MIDI.md

 | 16   	| E0   	|          	| 20.60     	|
 | 9   	| A-1   | -4.25V    | 16.35     	|

-Frequencies for the A notes are exact, others are rounded.
+Frequencies for the A notes are _exact_, others are rounded.

 Note that: